 The NSC adopted the resolution ‘Lost Containers from Shipping‘ at its Annual Business Meeting on 6 November 2020.
 The resolution is a joint initiative with KIMO International, which passed a similar resolution in 2o19.

 The MSC Zoe lost a large number of containers along the Dutch coast.
 Goods from the containers polluted the waters in the entire Wadden Sea area and beyond.
 As a result Dutch fishermen participating in the Fishing for Litter have collected record amounts of waste this year.
 However, experts believe as much as 800,000kg of rubbish still needs to be cleaned up.

 A major problem

 Lost containers at sea is a major problem.
-An average of almost 1400 containers per year go lost worldwide in storms or accidents.
+Around the world, an average of almost 1400 containers are lost in storms or accidents every year.
 Floating containers are a risk for navigation and debris from the containers ends up on beaches.
 Although it has been discussed for decades, there is still no robust regime for liability and compensation.